lauravoineag/Android-Terminology/README.md

    Initializer blocks are declared with the init keyword followed by curly braces.
 Write any code that you want to run within the curly braces.

    ## Retrofit
+   - third party library that helps easily consume REST services.
+Turns the REST Api into an interface and generates implementation code from that interface.
+You initialise and use this code to make Http requests to the remote server.
+Then receive and consume the JSON data from the response.
+You can then use this data in your app eg to display the list data.
    - creates a Http Request by using the contents from a service.

    1.private const val BASE_URL =  "https://android.."